ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: #create_credential_api}
 {: api}

-The supported authentication mechanism is to use a bearer token.
+To connect to your {{site.data.keyword.messagehub}} instance, the supported authentication mechanism is to use a bearer token.
 To obtain your token by using the IBM Cloud CLI, first log in to IBM Cloud and then run the following command:

 ```sh
 ibmcloud iam oauth-tokens